 - ensures maximum certainty already at the production stage

 - minimises the risk of faulty batches, and

 - eases the increased responsibility of the staff

 Dust measurement with the SATEC Dust Monitor can naturally be carried out for purposes other than seed treatment, e.g. in the laboratory or for testing returns and overstock merchandise; it can be used for monitoring dust levels not only in any type of seed sample but also in a wide variety of bulk goods.

 - Data are stored on a USB stick and/or online in the formulation records of the coating equipment control system.

 - Monitoring parameters are shown directly on the equipment or on the coating machine display.

 - Any kind of acoustic or visual alarm unit can be connected.

-Directive 2010/21/EU of 12 March 2010 stipulates that, as from 1 November 2010, seed treatments containing clothianidin, imidacloprid, thiamethoxam and fipronil may be used only in seed treatment facilities which apply the best available techniques to ensure that the release of dust during seed treatment and right up to the time of sowing is kept to an absolute minimum.
+An abrupt and major change in the sector of plant protection, particularly in the field of seed coating, occurred in 2008 due to bee mortality in Rheingraben.
+The European Commission set up the Directive 2010/21/EU on 12 March 2010, which stipulates that, from 1 November 2010, seed treatments containing clothianidin, imidacloprid, thiamethoxam and fipronil may be used only in seed treatment facilities which apply the best available techniques to ensure that the release of dust during seed treatment and right up to the time of sowing is kept to an absolute minimum.